-For an activity requiring a product(s) to be decommissioned, both the accredited person (and their installer) and the consumer will need to provide a declaration stating that the decommissioned product was not installed for the purposes of decommissioning it as part of an activity under the program.
-This declaration must be made:

-- as part of the VEEC assignment form between the energy consumer and the installer, either in electronic or in written form - as part of an accredited person accepting the terms and conditions of their VEEC creation claim made via their VEU Registry account.
+For an activity requiring a product(s) to be decommissioned, both the installer (on behalf of the accredited person) and the consumer will need to provide a declaration stating that the decommissioned product was not installed for the purposes of decommissioning it as part of an activity under the program.
+This declaration must be made as part of the VEEC assignment form between the energy consumer and the installer either in electronic or in written form.